gdamdam/awesome-decentralized-web/README.md

 * [GUN](https://www.gun.eco) - a small, easy, and fast data sync and storage system that runs everywhere JavaScript does.
 * [IPDB](https://ipdb.io/) - a federated database network built on BigchainDB and IPFS.
 It is maintained by a network of caretakers around the world, at least half of which are nonprofits.
 * [OrbitDB](https://github.com/orbitdb/orbit-db) - p2p database engine on top of IPFS.
-* [Assassin](https://github.com/genderev/assassin) - Blazing fast decentralized NoSQL database on top of DAT.
+* [Assassin](https://github.com/genderev/assassin) - Blazing fast, decentralized, NoSQL database on top of DAT.

 ### Data Storage and Sharing
 * [Arweave](https://www.arweave.org/) - A Protocol for Economically SustainableInformation Permanence.